Yphora

 The amount that you need to eat each day depends on your current weight, activity level, health, gender, and weight-loss goals (if any).
 Suggested daily intake can range from 1200 to 3000 calories a day.
 A dietitian can explain how much you should be eating based on your personal situation.
 As for what to eat, eat plenty of:

 • Fruits and vegetables.
-The fibre and nutrients in fruits and veggies helps fuel your body and keep you full.
+The fiber and nutrients in fruits and veggies helps fuel your body and keep you full.
 However, most fruits and some vegetables are high in carbohydrates, and you may need to limit how many carbohydrates you eat.
 Speak to your dietician about exactly how many fruits and vegetables you should eat in a day.

 • Whole grains.
-Whole grains such as oats, brown rice, whole wheat, rye and barley contain fibre and nutrients that can help manage blood sugar.
+Whole grains such as oats, brown rice, whole wheat, rye and barley contain fiber and nutrients that can help manage blood sugar.
 Whole grains do contain carbohydrates, and you may need to control how many portions you have in a day.
 Again, speak to a dietitian about the right amount for you.

 • Lean protein.
 Protein helps build muscles and keep you full.
 Good lean protein sources include poultry, lean pork, oily fish such as salmon and mackerel, and legumes.
-In addition to being an excellent vegetarian source of protein, legumes also contain plenty of fibre.
+In addition to being an excellent vegetarian source of protein, legumes also contain plenty of fiber.

 • Healthy fats.
 It’s important to consume moderate amounts of healthy monounsaturated and polyunsaturated fats such as olive oil, avocados, nuts, and seeds.